JonahLeggett/ML_Algo_Options_Trading/README.md

 git clone https://github.com/
 ```

-now you can find repo on your desktop
+Now you can find repo on your desktop

 * Open a Jupyter Lab: In Terminal type command